About Kory Floyd

 - Family Communication

-Floyd, K. (in press).
+Floyd, K. (2019).
 Affectionate communication in close relationships.
 Cambridge, England: Cambridge University Press.

 Floyd, K., & Morman, M. T. (Eds.).
 (2014).
 Widening the family circle: New research on family communication (2nd ed).
 Thousand Oaks, CA: Sage.